-- The Subject Device biocompatibility profile is equivalent to the Predicate Device regarding material formulation, processing, and sterilization. - The Subject Device sterilization method and parameters remain the same as the Predicate Device. - Fatigue Testing was performed on the Subject Device and the acceptance criteria was fulfilled. - Engineering rationales are provided to demonstrate equivalence of the Subject Device 2mm humeral cup to the Predicate Device with respect to Taper Testing, Cup Insert Interface Testing, Fretting Corrosion, Range of Motion, and MRI Compatibility.
+- The Subject Device biocompatibility profile is equivalent to the Reference Device regarding material formulation, processing, and sterilization. - The Subject Device sterilization method and parameters are equivalent to the Predicate Device. - Fatigue (fatigue to failure testing), Taper Strength (Pullout, Torque Out, Torsional Fatigue Resistance), and Micromotion Tests were performed on the Subject Device and all acceptance criteria was fulfilled.
+Also, a particulate removal assessment was performed for the Subject Device. - Engineering rationales are provided to demonstrate equivalence of the Subject Device to the Predicate Device with respect to Fretting Corrosion, Range of Motion, and MRI Compatibility; and to show material and process equivalence of the Subject Device to the Reference Device.